 Violence – 1.6 million / year

-This would of course mean lifestyle changes such as eating more vegetables, cutting back on junk foods and sugar, increasing exercise, not to mention the real underlying cause being that of a community that is disconnected and lost requiring a much needed re-connection.
+In relation to heart disease, cancer and diabetes, this would of course mean lifestyle changes such as eating more vegetables, cutting back on junk foods and sugar, increasing exercise.
+But we cannot deny the underlying factor of 'dis-ease' in our society being that of a community that is disconnected and lost requiring a much needed re-connection.

 Current regulations and shutting down businesses and communities in order to safeguard people during the COVID-19 outbreak is not what is argued here.
-What is presented here is the question of why do we find it so hard to activate changes to look after ourselves and take responsibility for our own health and well-being (in terms of heart disease, cancer, diabetes, domestic violence etc) and why do we retreat to our homes, some in stagnation at a time when even greater self care and regard is called for?
-If we applied the same diligence to addressing heart disease alone as we have in reacting to COVID-19, you could imagine the whole world grinding to a halt until such time that we for example worked out what was really causing heart disease and then acted to significantly reduce the number of cases.
+What is presented here is the question of why do we find it so hard to activate changes to look after ourselves and our own health and well-being (in terms of heart disease, cancer, diabetes, domestic violence etc)?
+If we applied the same diligence to addressing heart disease alone as we have in reacting to COVID-19, you could imagine the whole world grinding to a halt until such time that we together worked out what is the cause and then acted to significantly reduce the number of cases.
 And knowing that lifestyle changes such as nutrition, exercise as well as a community connection are here paramount for conditions such as a heart disease, there is ample evidence from various sources including the Roseto study that would support us with making these changes.

 In consideration of this,

 Wash your hands for 30 seconds,